AdamHillingerSzekely/SFIA-1/README.md

-# Research and Development into Advanced Manufacturing Revision tool
+# Research and Development into Advanced Manufacturing Revision Tool

 V1.0